Full Ticket Terms & Conditions

 2. Nature of Ticket

 Each ticket is a revocable, non-transferable license granting admission to designated Event areas only.
 You may be required to present a valid, government‑issued photo identification to enter Venues or to board a vessel.
 Organizer, Venues, and Vessel Operators may refuse admission, remove, or deny re‑entry to any person for noncompliance or for disruptive, unsafe, or illegal conduct without any refund.
 The Event reserves the right to deny or revoke admission at any time for disruptive, unsafe or illegal conduct or for safety, security, regulatory, or operational reasons without refund.
-Ticket may not be resold, transferred, or used for commercial purposes without written authorization.

 3. Event Locations & Transportation